Print Friendly

 3. The provision of 4.3(a) (iv) will apply only to employees who have worked or have been credited with hours of work under 4.3(a) (i), (ii) or (iii) for a period of 20 days in the aggregate in the qualifying period.

-4.4 In the case of spouses who are both employed by Her Majesty the Queen in Right of Newfoundland and Labrador as represented by Treasury Board, or a Board, Agency or Commission, each spouse shall receive the employee travel allowance, but only one spouse shall claim the benefit for dependents.
+1. In the case of spouses who are both employed by His Majesty the King in Right of Newfoundland and Labrador as represented by Treasury Board, or a Board, Agency or Commission, each spouse shall receive the employee travel allowance, but only one spouse shall claim the benefit for dependents.

-4.5 The travel benefit available to the Royal Newfoundland Constabulary Association under their Collective Agreement and to teachers under Article 25 of the NLTA Labrador West Collective Agreement shall continue to apply except in cases where Article 4 of this joint agreement provides a greater benefit.
+4.5 The travel benefit available to the Royal Newfoundland Constabulary Association under their Collective Agreement and to teachers who were covered by the NLTA Labrador West Collective Agreement on or before August 31, 2022 and who have not commenced working in a permanent position that was not previously covered by the NLTA Labrador West Agreement, shall continue to apply except in cases where Article 4 of this joint agreement provides a greater benefit.
 E.g. Members of the RNCA would continue to receive the employee travel benefit under their collective agreement unless the employee travel benefit in this joint agreement is greater.
 In addition to the employee benefit under the RNCA collective agreement, members of the RNCA shall also receive the dependent benefit under the joint agreement.

 ARTICLE 5: LEAVE